 Katherine Diuguid is a studio artist specializing in hand embroidery, dressmaking, and textiles.
 Her current work investigates color theory and color interactions within stitching, especially goldwork embroidery.
 She has taught embroidery and textile workshops both nationally and internationally.
-She has held a tenure-track position at North Carolina State University (2012-2017) and has been awarded artist residencies at the North Carolina Museum of Art and Penland School of Crafts.
+She has held a tenure-track position at North Carolina State University (2012-2017) and has been awarded artist residencies at the North Carolina Museum of Art (Fall 2017) and Penland School of Crafts (Winter 2018).

-Katherine previously served as Assistant Professor of Art+Design at North Carolina State University for six years.
+Katherine previously served as Assistant Professor of Art+Design at North Carolina State University for six years until she decided to devote her time fully to her studio work.
 During her time at NC State, Katherine developed 9 new courses for the Fibers and Fashion concentration for the Art + Design department.
-As Faculty Director for Art2Wear, Katherine established the Art2Wear Visiting Artist and Lecture Series which hosted 25 textile artists and industry professionals for lectures and workshops.
+As Faculty Director for Art2Wear, Katherine established the Art2Wear Visiting Artist and Lecture Series which hosted 25 textile artists and industry professionals for lectures and workshops, including the organization of the Common Thread 2-Day Symposium.
 She raised over $105,000 in grant funding for university projects in addition to grants received to fund her own research and professional development.
 Her research focused on stitch: Stitch as decoration as seen in embroidery, Stitch as structure as seen in hand dressmaking and tailoring, and the history and development of stitch in the US, UK, and France.
 As an extension of her research, she developed a study abroad program in collaboration with the Royal School of Needlework, which successfully saw a group of university students studying embroidery over the summer of 2016.
 To further her teaching development, Katherine completed the Certificate of Reflective Teaching and Advisor Development Institute Certificate programs at NC State.

 Katherine graduated with her Master of Art+Design from North Carolina State University with a concentration in Fibers and Surface Design.
 Prior to her graduate studies, Katherine earned degrees in Industrial Design from North Carolina State University and Fashion Design from Parsons the New School of Design.
 She has worked in the fashion industry in footwear design and technical design.
 She has completed certificate programs from the Embroiderer’s Guild (UK) and the Royal School of Needlework focusing on hand embroidery and at Central Saint Martins in London focusing on couture tailoring.
 She complements her studio work in hand stitching with research trips to view numerous historic embroidery and fashion collections in the US and UK.
 In addition to her university teaching, Katherine has taught workshops for Penland School of Crafts, Arrowmont School of Arts and Crafts, Embroiderers Association of Canada, Smocking Arts Guild of America, the Embroiderers Guild of America, the North Carolina Museum of Art, and the Contemporary Arts Museum of Raleigh (CAMRaleigh).